Troubleshooting

 MemoryPressure True Mon, 29 Apr 2024 08:50:50 +0000 Mon, 29 Apr 2024 08:50:50 +0000 KubeletHasInsufficientMemory kubelet has insufficient memory available

-You need to grant more memory to the virtual appliance
+You need to grant more memory to the virtual appliance.

 View pod logs

-Logs are stored in /data/log/pods/
+Logs are stored in /data/log/pods/ or in /data/logs/containers.
+You can view

-them via filebrowser if needed.
+them via Filebrowser if needed.

-Alternatively you can display logs with kubectl
+Alternatively you can display logs with kubectl command:

-[root@speech-platform ~]# kubectl -n speech-platform logs -f voiceprint-extraction-7867578b97-w7bzd
+kubectl -n speech-platform logs -f voiceprint-extraction-7867578b97-w7bzd

 [2024-04-29 08:59:10.250] [Configuration] [info] model: /models/xl-5.0.0.model